-As your trusted ISA Certified Arborist and ISA Certified Tree Workers in Ottawa, Campbell Tree Experts Inc. is pleased to provide the guidance and information you need to make wise decisions.
+As your trusted ISA-Certified Arborist, ISA-Certified Tree Workers and TRAQ Tree Assessor in Ottawa, Campbell Tree Experts Inc. is pleased to provide the guidance and information you need to make wise decisions.
 We encourage you to read answers to our frequently asked questions below.
 If you still have questions or need more information, please feel free to contact us.

 There are many factors to consider.
 You should hire a company that is ISA certified with adequate insurance and WSIB coverage.
 Review our tips for hiring an ISA Certified Arborist.
 We recommend that you avoid companies that advertise tree topping and the use of climbing spikes.
 Since spikes will damage trees, they should only be used for tree removals.

 Do I Really Need To Hire An ISA Certified Arborist?

 Tree trimming and removals can be extremely dangerous and should be left to professionals.
 The experienced team at Campbell Tree Experts Inc. can quickly and safely handle jobs of all sizes.
 We find the best possible solution through expert troubleshooting and diagnosis.

 My Tree Is Getting Too Tall, Can You Cut The Top Off?

 Homeowners sometimes feel that their trees are getting too tall.
 It is the most common question; since large trees can seem intimidating.
 If you top them, you're creating a problem that will be uncorrectable (Why topping hurts trees).

 This is why it is so important when planting a tree to know what you bought.
 Ask how tall and wide will it get at maturity?
 Will it fit into my landscape and give me what outcome for planting a tree is in the first place?

 My Neighbor's Tree(S) Are Overhanging My Property, Can I Cut Them Back to the Property Line?